planetfederal/workshops/tutorials/lidarkml/src/index.rst

 * Our reader is a `drivers.las.reader`,
 * our writer is a `drivers.pgpointcloud.writer`, and
 * in between, we are applying a `filters.chipper`.
-* For more information about PDAL pipeline filters and reader/writers see the `pipeline reference documentation <http://www.pointcloud.org/pipeline/index.html>`_.
+* For more information about PDAL pipeline filters and reader/writers see the `stage reference documentation <http://www.pointcloud.org/stages/index.html>`_.

 **Copy this into a pipeline file**, `laz2pg.xml <_static/laz2pg.xml>`_: